AaltoSciComp/scicomp-docs/rse/index.rst

 .. _rse-def: https://rse.ac.uk/who/

+The RSE service provides you with a dedicated person to assist you with computing, software, and data tasks in your research, for a longer period than basic staff.
+Funding either comes from departments (for basic service) or the project itself.

-Use of RSEs in research will increase your impact by making your software more reusable, open, and higher quality.
-It will also have an immense impact on our internal productivity.
+As a **researcher**, the RSE service will allow you to focus on what you want, the science, increase your impact by making your research outputs more reusable, open, and higher quality.
+As a department, the RSE service will have an immense impact on our internal productivity.

 It's easy to request help, anywhere from an personal consultation, to group seminar and getting started session, to work on a longer-term